Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The number of parallel tasks is equal to the number of samples.
 A sample may have multiple pairs of input fastq.
 The `assemble.sh` script will find all fastq pairs belonging to a sample using the sample ID.
 So it is critical that your sample IDs are unique within the cohort (see note in  'Configuration/sample info' section above).

+Megahit assembler will exit if the specified output directory exists.
+The script `assemble.sh` uses output directory `./workdir/Assembly/<sample>`.
+If the script finds this directory already exists, it will assume you are resuming a previously failed run for that sample (eg died on walltime) and apply the `--continue` flag to Megahit.

 Samples with 3-4 GB total target read fastq.gz using 24 CPU should complete in approximately 1.75 hours.

 Make inputs file: